 Until now, drug testing individuals for the presence of psilocin - one of the active ingredients in magic mushrooms - has required hair samples to be sent overseas.
 However, Cansford Labs is proud to become the first lab to offer UK-based psilocin testing, meaning that results can be obtained more quickly, and that individuals who test positive and their families can start to receive the support they need more promptly.

-Here, we give an introduction to magic mushrooms and their psychotropic compounds (psilocin and psilocybin) and explain the potential effects of the drug, and detail the benefits of UK-based psilocin hair testing.
+Here, we give an introduction to magic mushrooms and their psychotropic compounds (psilocin and psilocybin) and explain the potential effects of the drug, and detail the benefits of UK-based psilocin hair strand drug testing.